MichaelKora/kubernetes-projects/README.md

-# kubernetes-projects
+# K8s-Projects

-This repo is built do store my progress while learning k8s
+This repo covers/implements some core concepts of k8s.